Moray (Inca ruin): Origin

-This landmark is very widely believed and agreed to have been used for farming, and soil samples have shown that soils were brought in from different regions to be used in helping grow crops at the different levels of the terraces.
+This landmark is widely believed to have been used for farming, and soil samples have shown that soils were brought in from different regions to be used in helping grow crops at the different levels of the terraces.
 The wide temperature differences in the terraces have created microclimates, similar to what is achieved in greenhouses in modern times.
 The landmark also looks similar to an open pit mine.
 After the mining was done, the Incas could have reinforced the walls to prevent landslides and started to grow crops on the terraces.